cosmos/gravity-bridge/docs/cosmos-to-ethereum.md

 ## Prophecy claim processing

 You are able to check the status of active prophecy claims.
-Prophecy claims reach the signed power threshold when the weighted signed power surpasses the weighted total power, where *weighted total power* = (total power * 2) and *weighted signed power* = (signed power * 3).
+Prophecy claims can be processed once current signed power >= x% of total power, where x is the Oracle contract's consensus threshold parameter.

 ```bash
 # Check prophecy claim status